actions/actions-runner-controller/README.md

 #### Pull Driven Scaling

-The pull based metrics are configured in the `metrics` attribute of a HRA (see snippet below) with the period between polls being defined by the controller `--sync-period` flag, if this isn't provided then the controller defaults to a sync period of 10 minutes.
+The pull based metrics are configured in the `metrics` attribute of a HRA (see snippet below) with the period between polls being defined by the controller `--sync-period` flag.
+If this flag isn't provided then the controller defaults to a sync period of 10 minutes.
 The default value is set to 10 minutes to prevent default deployments rate limiting themselves from the GitHub API, you will most likely want to adjust this.

 _Be aware of the risk of being rate limited if you have a busy environment and a short of a sync period.
-Various mitigations options are possible and have been discussed in this document._
+Various mitigations options are avaliable and have been discussed in this document._

 ```yaml
 apiVersion: actions.summerwind.dev/v1alpha1